Classics like Cold Fear, I Am Alive or Child of Eden become part of Atari's catalog.

 Cold Fear, I Am Alive, and other Ubisoft classics are now owned by Atari

 The acquisition includes Cold Fear (2005), I Am Alive (2012), Child of Eden (2011), Grow Home (2015), and Grow Up (2016).
-According to Atari, the intention is to re-release them under their label, bring them to new audiences, and give veteran players the chance to rediscover them.
+According to Atari, the intention is to re-release them under their label, bring them closer to new audiences, and give veteran players the chance to rediscover them.

 Millions of players have enjoyed these worlds over the years, and this operation will allow us to revisit those experiences and invite new generations to discover them,” said Deborah Papierni.